 2) For the right-handed player, keep the pad of your left hand against the putter face, a trait which many tour pros today have adopted.

-3) Simplify putting - Never concentrate so much on the line of a particular putt, but rather, in Snedeker's own words, "give the ball a chance to go in."
+3) Simplify putting - Never concentrate so much on the line of a particular putt that you forget about speed, but rather, in Snedeker's own words, "give the ball a chance to go in."